thosgood/this-weeks-finds/markdown/251-300/week300.md

-So, to count the objects in our groupoid, we go through it, take one representative of each isomorphism class, and add $1/n$ to our count when this representative has n symmetries.
+So, to count the objects in our groupoid, we go through it, take one representative of each isomorphism class, and add $1/n$ to our count when this representative has $n$ symmetries.

 Let's see how this works.
 Let's start by counting all the $n$-element sets.